cmusatyalab/hawk/README.md

 ### Step 1.
 Verify required artifacts
 The standard Hawk mission requires a minimal set of artifacts.
 - A dataset must be available on the scout.
 - A booststrap dataset consisting of a small number of samples per class from the relvant dataset.
+A .zip containing two directories 0/ and 1/, each containing positive and negative samples.
 - An index file containing the full paths of each sample that will be stored on the scout for processing during a mission.
+Example: [example_DOTA_stream_file](/configs/stream_example_DOTA_roundabout.txt)
 - (Optional) An initial model trained on a small amount of data prior to the mission.

 ### Step 2.
 Modify mission configuration